 - 14.1 The open procedure under which all those interested may respond to the advertisement by submitting a Tender.
 This is often the most expedient system and enables all of the Suppliers in the market that wish to engage in the process to submit a Tender.
 There is no pre-qualification or short-listing stage prior to invitation to tender (ITT). - 14.2 The restricted procedure under which a selection process is made of those who respond to the advertisement and only they are invited to submit a Tender.
-This procedure can only be used for tenders above the EU Threshold for goods and services. - 14.3 The following procedures apply to more strategic, complex or high value projects and must be done in consultation with the Head of Procurement as there are limited circumstances under which these processes can be used. - 14.4 The competitive dialogue procedure under which a selection is made of those who respond to the advertisement and the Council enters into dialogue with potential bidders to develop one or more suitable solutions on which the chosen bidders submit a Tender.
-This can be used where the Contract is complex and cannot be purchased "off the shelf".

-- 14.5 The competitive procedure with negotiation under which a selection is made of those who respond to the advertisement and only they are invited to submit a Tender.
+This procedure can only be used for tenders above the Threshold for goods and services. - 14.3 The following procedures apply to more strategic, complex or high value projects and must be done in consultation with the Head of Procurement as there are limited circumstances under which these processes can be used. - 14.4 The competitive dialogue procedure under which a selection is made of those who respond to the advertisement and the Council enters into dialogue with potential bidders to develop one or more suitable solutions on which the chosen bidders submit a Tender.
+This can be used where the Contract is complex and cannot be purchased "off the shelf". - 14.5 The competitive procedure with negotiation under which a selection is made of those who respond to the advertisement and only they are invited to submit a Tender.
 The Council may then open negotiations to seek improved offers. - 14.6 The innovation partnership procedure under which a selection is made of those who respond to the advertisement and the Council uses a negotiated approach to invite suppliers to submit innovative ideas to meet a need where there is no suitable existing "product" on the market.
-The partnership can be awarded to more than one supplier. - 14.7 For Contracts for Social and Other Specific Services subject to the Light Touch Regime Authorised Officers have more freedom to design a procurement procedure that is broadly comparable to the procedures described in CSO14.
+The partnership can be awarded to more than one supplier.

+- 14.7 For Contracts for Social and Other Specific Services subject to the Light Touch Regime Authorised Officers have more freedom to design a procurement procedure that is broadly comparable to the procedures described in CSO14.
 Consideration should be given to the Cabinet Office's guidance on procurement under the Light Touch Regime.
-The Head of Procurement must be consulted and the Authorised Officer must ensure that principles of transparency and equal treatment are observed. - 14.8 The procedure to be undertaken as identified in this CSO 14 must be explained from the outset in the request for Tender and adhered to throughout.
+The Head of Procurement must be consulted and the Authorised Officer must ensure that principles of transparency and equal treatment are observed. - 14.8 For Contracts for Healthcare Services, joint commissions with NHS bodies, and contracts fully or partially funded from NHS budgets where it is proposed to procure under the flexibilities of the Health and Care Bill's Provider Selection Regime (PSR) the Head of Procurement must be consulted at the earliest possible opportunity. - 14.8 The procedure to be undertaken as identified in this CSO 14 must be explained from the outset in the procurement documentation and adhered to throughout.